notZaki/OSIPI_CAPLEX/README.md

 ## Repository contents
 The repo is in development but currently contains:

+1. the "editable" source code (markdown language) for the CAPLEX website.
-1. the backend for the CAPLEX webpage (found on gh-pages)
+2. the site files for the CAPLEX website (found on gh-pages)
-2. XML schema files and examples for lexicon-linked algorithmic encoding
+3. XML schema files and examples for lexicon-linked algorithmic encoding